BaturayCaglasin/baturaycaglasin/README.md

 ### Hi there 👋

-- 🤖 I’m interested in Test Automation, Selenium, Cypress, Java, JavaScript, Docker, Video Games!
+- 🤖 I’m interested in Test Automation, Selenium, Web Development, Java, JavaScript, React, Docker, Video Games!

-- 🔭 I’m currently working on migrating a Python - Robot Framework project to Java Selenium

-- 🌱 I’m currently learning JavaScript and Cypress.io

-- 👾 I’m looking to collaborate on Java, Video Games
+- 👾 I’m looking to collaborate on Java!

 - 📫 How to reach me: baturaycaglasin01@gmail.com